 The person transferring or selling the goods must have the right to do so and the goods must:

 - be of a satisfactory quality.
 Goods must be of a standard that a reasonable person would regard as satisfactory.
+In assessing quality, all relevant circumstances must be considered, including price, description and your or the manufacturer's advertising.
 Quality is a general term, which covers a number of matters, including:

 - fitness for all the purposes for which goods of that kind are usually supplied

 - be fit for a particular purpose.
 When a consumer indicates that goods are required for a particular purpose, or where it is obvious that goods are intended for a particular purpose and a trader supplies them to meet that requirement, the goods should be fit for that specified purpose

 - match the description, sample or model.
 When a consumer relies on a description, sample or display model the goods supplied must conform to it.
 If the goods do not conform, an offence may have been committed

 - be installed correctly, where installation has been agreed as part of the contract

 Any digital content supplied with the goods must also be of satisfactory quality, fit for a particular purpose and as described.
 For more information see 'Digital content'.Back to top

 If, when they are supplied, the goods do not meet the requirements above, there is a short period during which the consumer is entitled to reject them.
 This short-term right to reject goods lasts for 30 days unless the expected life of the goods is shorter, as with highly perishable goods.
 The 30-day period does not start until the consumer has ownership (or, for hire, hire-purchase and conditional sale, the consumer has possession) of the goods, and the goods have been delivered.